-Rooms that risk overheating must be identified and evaluated for compliance according to Tables 35 and 36.
-This must be verified through dynamic simulations with a minimum one- hour resolution of the average operative temperature on a room basis during the months from April to October.
-Parameters for the simulation are given in the appendix Parameters for thermal comfort simulations.
+Rooms that risk overheating must be identified and evaluated for compliance according to Tables 34 and 35.
+This must be verified through dynamic simulations with a minimum one-hour resolution of the average operative temperature on a room basis during the months from April to October.
+Parameters for the simulation are given in Appendix 13.